 Our EES business segment produces electric transportation and industrial productivity solutions for commercial, consumer and government customers, develops new potential electric transportation solutions and performs contract engineering services.
-These solutions consist of: electric vehicle charging systems, services and related solutions for passenger and fleet vehicles, PosiCharge industrial electric vehicle charging systems for electric material handling vehicles and airport ground support equipment, and power cycling and test systems for developers and manufacturers of EVs as well as battery packs, electric motors and fuel cells.
-For the fiscal years ended April 30, 2012, 2011 and 2010, EES sales accounted for 16%, 15% and 10%, respectively, of our revenue.
+These solutions consist of: electric vehicle charging systems, services and related solutions for plug-in passenger and fleet vehicles, PosiCharge industrial electric vehicle charging systems for electric material handling vehicles and airport ground support equipment, and power cycling and test systems for developers and manufacturers of EVs as well as battery packs, electric motors and fuel cells.
+For the fiscal years ended April 30, 2013, 2012 and 2011, EES sales accounted for 19%, 16% and 15%, respectively, of our revenue.
 We believe that the markets for our electric vehicle charging systems and power cycling and test systems continue to develop and that continued diversification of our customer base and the increasing adoption of electric vehicles will support increased penetration into target markets.